MikeCookDev/Cal-Poly-Ed2Go/README.md

 10/19/19 : Added fonts to the Runners Home Practice Site
            Worked with some color and opacity for a story site Added some design to the text of the runners home site

+10/24/19 : Added more text design to the runners home app (including practicing with letter spacing, text-align, ,text-decoration,
+           text-indent,text-shadow, text-transform, white-space, word-break,and  word-spacing)